 For centuries there have been argument about Christianity and money.
 The monks have embraced poverty believing that riches corrupt.
 Today the holiness preachers speak against the prosperity preachers claiming that prosperity has nothing to do with the gospel.
-The question is, "is the desire to get rich ungodly"?If you are truly Christian you would want to be rich.
+The question is, "is the desire to get rich ungodly?"
+A Christian desire to be rich is not necessarily evil.

 "Whoever believes in me, as Scripture has said, rivers of living water will flow from within them."
 (John 7:38).